 866.486.5556 x 706

-Traci joined the firm in August 2020 after spending 21 years as a senior deputy district attorney in Multnomah County, Oregon.
+Traci joined the firm in August 2020 after spending 21 years as a senior deputy district attorney in Multnomah County.
 There, she prosecuted all violent crimes, including aggravated murder, major sex crimes, drug trafficking, burglary, and robbery crimes.
 She also managed the drug and domestic violence units.
 She specialized in domestic violence prosecutions for more than 15 years, participated in multiple county and statewide work groups on public safety, and developed a risk assessment tool for release decisions in domestic violence cases.
 She was an executive board member for the Domestic Violence Fatality Review Board and the Family Violence Coordinating Council.
 She was co-Chair of the Multi-Jurisdictional work group on domestic violence.
 Traci was a subject matter expert for the American Prosecutor’s Association, developing and delivering prosecutor trainings at the national level, including for the National Institute for Trial Advocacy and the National Crime Victim’s Rights Institute.

 Traci’s experience goes beyond the courtroom and the criminal justice system.
 She was also the long-standing President of the Multnomah County Prosecuting Attorney’s Association, the labor organization representing all Deputy District Attorneys in Multnomah County.
 In that role, Traci bargained and enforced the Association’s collective bargaining agreement.
 She is also experienced with legislative affairs, having drafted legislation for State and Federal initiatives.
 After spending more than 20 years working side-by-side with law enforcement officers, Traci joined PSLG to represent them and their labor organizations.

 Traci received her BA in Economics in 1994 from Portland State University, and earned her law degree in 1997 from Willamette University College of Law.